kdl-org/kdl/README.md

 ### Basics

-A KDL node is a node name, followed by zero or more "arguments", and children.
+A KDL node is a node name string, followed by zero or more "arguments", and children.

 ```kdl